What type of massage therapy do you practice?

 When should I have a massage?

 Massage therapy offers immediate and cumulative results; clients usually feel better after a single treatment, and regular sessions will offer compound benefits.
 For general relaxation and maintenance, many clients feel that monthly upkeep appointments are a great addition to their fitness routine, assisting in muscle recovery and flexibility, while helping to alleviate the stresses of daily life.
-Massage therapy is an effective treatment for a variety of acute and chronic conditions, including muscle strains and tears, joint sprains, and other soft-tissue trauma, and can be applied once or twice weekly during early healing, and then usually every few weeks during the later recovery stage.
+Massage therapy is an effective treatment for a variety of acute and chronic conditions, including muscle strains and tears, joint sprains, and other soft-tissue trauma, and can be recommended once or twice weekly during early healing, and then usually every few weeks during the later recovery stage.

 Will my massage treatment be covered by my insurance?

-Should I bring anything to my appointment?
+Should I bring anything to my massage therapy appointment?

 Whenever possible, please wear or bring comfortably loose or flexible clothing (such as athletic wear) to wear during your physical assessment.
 If you’re receiving other health-care treatments, please bring with you any information you may have relating to your injury or existing illness that could help us ensure the safest and most effective treatment.
 This includes x-ray or other imaging reports, referral notes, medication lists, or other pertinent documents.
+If your insurance plan requires a medical prescription for treatment, please bring it with you so that a copy may be kept in your direct billing file.

 It’s my first massage treatment.
 What should I expect?